Skip to Content

 Why do we like this strategy?
 Suppose a creditor wins a judgment, which, if recorded, would cloud your home's title.
 If you previously titled your home to the LLC, its title would be unaffected by the filed judgment.
 The judgment would be against your name as the prior owner.
 This doesn't necessarily extinguish the creditors' rights as the creditor might try to reverse the conveyance as a fraudulent transfer.

 Single-member LLCs are also sometimes liquidated by the courts when the only member is the debtor, but including a second member would lose the LLCs status as a tax-disregarded entity.
-Therefore, you need careful planning to coordinate your tax and asset protection goals.
+Therefore, you need careful planning to coordinate your tax and Asset Protection goals.
 But generally, if you keep your home equity protected by homestead and mortgages, titling it to a single-member LLC can then keep its title clear of personal judgments filed against you.
 Remember that a transfer to an LLC may cause you to lose your homestead protection.

 Related links: